museui/muse-docs/src/docs/en-US/installation.md

 ## Font Icons

-`Muse-UI` recommends to use the [Material design Icons] (https://material.io/icons/), which requires the introduction of a font icon library from a CDN.
+`Muse-UI` recommends to use the [Material design Icons](https://material.io/icons/), which requires the introduction of a font icon library from a CDN.

 ```html
 <link rel="stylesheet" href="https://cdn.bootcss.com/material-design-icons/3.0.1/iconfont/material-icons.css">